-Any Vice President or Associate Vice President
+Any Vice President

 Additionally, any member of Campus Life (410-857-2244) is considered a mandatory reporter if a student reports an incident sexual or gender-based misconduct under this policy.

 Each individual listed above shall be informed about the responsibilities and details of these grievance procedures by the Title IX Coordinator upon appointment to their position.